techlead-simas-2023/sitodo-starter/README.md

 > The `-DskipTests` option lets `package` task to build the app into executable
 > JAR file without running all test suites.
 If the option was omitted, then
-> all test suites will run, thus increasing the duration of build process,
+> all test suites will run, thus increasing the duration of the building process,
-> especially the functional test suite that run much longer than the unit test
+> especially the functional test suite that runs much longer than the unit test
 > suite.

 The JAR file will be generated at [`./target`](./target) directory.
 To run it,